nebula0248/openshift-service-mesh-federation-demo/README.md

 4 - Execute `./run.sh install`.

 ## Verify your installation
 After installation, **please go to your OpenShift clusters and find the `ServiceMeshPeer` object** inside your service mesh control plane namespaces.
-You should see `connected` under status.
+You should see `connected` equals to `true` under status.
 ![Alt text](images/status-connected.png?raw=true "ServiceMeshPeer object shows connected")

-Once you have verified the ServiceMeshPeer objects at both ends are connected, you may open Kiali to view the service mesh topology.
+Once you have verified the `ServiceMeshPeer` objects at both ends are connected, you may open Kiali to view the service mesh topology.
 The demo script automatically creates a HTTP traffic generator to simulate user traffic for you to view live tracing in Kiali.
 ![Alt text](images/kiali-normal.png?raw=true "Kiali's view after installation")

-**Try to scale down the `details` and `ratings` deployment at one mesh side. **After a few moments, the connection should be failing over to another mesh automatically.
-Kiali should be showing the connections to `details and ratings` are now redirected to another mesh.
+**Try to scale down the `details` and `ratings` deployment at one mesh.** After a few moments, the connection should be failed over to another mesh automatically.
+Kiali should be showing the connections to `details` and `ratings` are now redirected to another mesh.
 ![Alt text](images/kiali-failover.png?raw=true "Kiali's view after details and ratings in local mesh are down")

 ## Uninstall the demo